neocotic/Backbone.Do/README.md

   },

   checkout: function() {
-    var data = {
+    this.model.buy({
       quantity: this.$('input.quantity-field').val()
-    };

-    this.model.buy({ data: data });
+    });
   }
 });
 ```

-There's a lot of ways in which actions can be declared so let's go over the different
+There's a lot of ways in which actions can be declared so let's go over the different configurations.
+Each
-configurations.
-Each configuration can also be a function that returns the value to be used and all
+configuration can also be a function that returns the value to be used and all are entirely optional.
+Even the whole
-are entirely optional.
-Even the whole action can be a function that returns the configuration hash.
+action can be a function that returns the configuration hash.

-Any other undocumented configurations will simply be passed along to [Backbone.sync][] and,
+Any other undocumented configurations will simply be passed along to [Backbone.sync][] and, eventually,
-eventually, [Backbone.ajax][] as options.
-Action functions also support the same asynchronous
+[Backbone.ajax][] as options.
+Action functions also support the same asynchronous patterns as [Backbone.ajax][], whose
-patterns as [Backbone.ajax][], whose result is also used as their return value.
+result is also used as their return value.

 #### `attrs`